 In fiscal year 2023, we released several types of equipment with superb environmental performances which utilize our technology, including UlucusTM, a laser edge trimming system which reduces deionized water (DIW) consumption, dust generation and wastewater generation, and CELLESTA™ MS2, a single wafer cleaning system which reduces power consumption during processing while ensuring high productivity.

 throughput : the capacity of processing wafers during a certain length of time

 Initiatives for Product Environmental Laws and Regulations

 In order to comply with each country’s environmental laws and regulations pertaining to products, we promptly collect information and promote proactive responses.
-An example of our response to EU REACH*¹ is that we conduct surveys with our suppliers as appropriate on the presence of any chemical substances in articles and disclose that information to customers.
-In addition, we have been introducing the chemSHERPA*² format since fiscal year 2021 and collected information from suppliers on chemical substances in concentrations in the parts per billion (ppb*³).
-As a response toward GHS*⁴ requirements, we provide the necessary safety data sheets (SDS*⁵) and labels when supplying chemical products to customers, in addition to promoting the local procurement of chemical products.
+For example, we provide our suppliers with information on US TSCA*¹ that will prohibit PIP(3:1)*² from being included in and after November 2024 in order to prompt them to ensure that the substance will not be included in their products, or to use alternative substances.
+In addition, we have been introducing the chemSHERPA*³ format since fiscal year 2021 and collected information from suppliers on chemical substances in concentrations in the parts per billion (ppb*⁴).
+As a response toward GHS*⁵ requirements, we provide the necessary safety data sheets (SDS*⁶) and labels when supplying chemical products to customers, in addition to promoting the local procurement of chemical products.

 To comply with the frequently revised environmental laws and regulations, we continue to offer “Product Environment Compliance” training to all employees, and provide suppliers with information related to the relevant environmental laws and regulations.